Avard Fairbanks: Career

 In 1920, he became an assistant professor of art at the University of Oregon, teaching sculpture.
-Fairbanks took a sabbatical to study at Yale University, earning a Bachelor's of Fine Arts degree and returned to instruct at University of Oregon.
+Fairbanks took a sabbatical to study at Yale University, earning a Bachelor of Fine Arts degree and returned to instruct at University of Oregon.
 Fairbanks was offered a Guggenheim Fellowship to study art in Europe.
 Bringing his wife and four children along, he studied in England, France, and Italy; however, he spent most of his time in Florence, Italy.
 Fairbanks studied underneath Dante Sodini.
 He created work for Arciconfraternita della Misericordia during this time as well as sculptures in the theme of spring and motherhood.
-When Fairbanks returned in 1928, he taught a summer class at Seattle Art Museum#History.
-In 1929, he received a Master of Fine Arts degree from the University of Washington where he would construct the 91st Division Monument.
+When Fairbanks returned in 1928, he taught a summer class at Seattle Art Museum.
+In 1929, he received a Master of Fine Arts degree from the University of Washington, where he would construct the 91st Division Monument.
 In 1933, Fairbanks, joined by his father and brother, created the Mormon Display for the Columbian Exposition in Chicago.
 Fairbanks sculpted, his brother made stained glass, and his father painted.
-Fairbanks and his family moved to Ann Arbor, Michigan where he attended medical school, earning an MA and a Ph.D. degree in Anatomy in 1933 and 1936 respectively from the University of Michigan.
+Fairbanks and his family moved to Ann Arbor, Michigan where he attended medical school, earning MA and Ph.D. degrees in Anatomy in 1933 and 1936 respectively from the University of Michigan.
 He did this in order to better and more accurately represent the human body in his work.
 He began to use anatomical techniques in his subsequent artworks.
 He was appointed professor of sculpture at the University of Michigan in 1930 and taught sculpture there until 1948.
-While Fairbanks was living in Ann Arbor, he served for a time as the president of the branch of the Church of Jesus Christ of Latter-day Saints there.
+While Fairbanks was living in Ann Arbor, he served for a time as the president of the branch of the LDS Church there.

-In 1947, Fairbanks created the Fine Arts Department at the University of Utah.
-He was appointed Dean and Professor of Fine Art at the College of Fine Arts at The University of Utah, 1948 to 1955.
-He retired as dean in 1955, but continued teaching at the University of Utah for 10 years.
-At the University of Utah his conservative philosophy was that "modern abstraction was part of an international communist conspiracy."
-In 1965, he became a resident sculptor, fine arts consultant, and lecturer at the University of North Dakota.
-After working at the University of North Dakota, Fairbanks retired, spending the rest of his life creating commissioned works.
+In 1947, Fairbanks created the Fine Arts Department at the U of U. He served as dean and professor of Fine Art at the College of Fine Arts at the U of U from 1948 to 1955.
+He retired as dean in 1955, but continued teaching at the U of U for 10 years.
+At the U of U, his conservative philosophy was that "modern abstraction was part of an international communist conspiracy."
+In 1965, he became a resident sculptor, fine arts consultant, and lecturer at the University of North Dakota (UND).
+After working at UND, Fairbanks retired, spending the rest of his life creating commissioned works.
 Fairbanks died in Salt Lake City on January 1, 1987.